hashicorp/terraform-ls/.github/CONTRIBUTING.md

 ## Reporting Feedback

-Terraform Language Server is an open source project and we appreciate contributions of various kinds, including bug reports and fixes, enhancement proposals, documentation updates, and user experience feedback.
+Terraform language server is an open source project and we appreciate contributions of various kinds, including bug reports and fixes, enhancement proposals, documentation updates, and user experience feedback.